Whitening vs Bleaching Your Teeth & Crest Whitestrips

 Tooth Whitening Products

 ‘Whitening’ agents are not the same as true bleaching agents.
 They only affect stains embedded within the enamel pellicle (the protein skin of your teeth) and do not alter a tooth’s base color.
-They typically depend on abrasives and acids to remove stuck on tooth stains.
-These are things like whitening toothpastes, and those natural ‘whitening ads that you make have seen online with the strawberries and baking soda.
+They typically depend on abrasives and acids to remove stuck-on tooth stains.
+These are things like whitening toothpaste and those natural ‘whitening ads that you have seen online with strawberries and baking soda.

 True Tooth Bleaching Products

 Bleaching agents will also dissolve stains adherent to the outside of your tooth.
 However, unlike ‘whitening’ agents they will penetrate your tooth’s enamel and also produce alterations in the tooth’s color beyond its natural shade by affecting the dentin layer of your teeth.
 Their bleaching effect comes from either hydrogen peroxide or carbamide peroxide present as the active ingredient.
 Theoretically, the reactive hydrogen peroxide radicals attack the long-chained, dark-colored chromophore molecules and split them into smaller, less colored, and more diffusible molecules.

 Due to the nature of the whitening produced by true bleaching agents, you will get a more dramatic change with bleaching products and longer color stability.

 Where do Crest Whitestrips fit into all of this?

 Crest Whitestrips have hydrogen peroxide as an active ingredient so they must be bleaching agents right…not exactly.